Corydalis | Choose Pills, Powder, or Whole Herb

 Contraindicated During Pregnancy

 Traditional Chinese Medicine, when used properly, is powerful and reliable, but it can also be complex.
 Self-diagnosis and self-treatment aren't recommended for chronic, recurring, or serious illness.
-To insure the best outcome and minimize the chance of side effects, it is best to Find a Local Practitioner or Start an E-mail Consultation now
+To insure the best outcome and minimize the chance of side effects, it is best to Start an E-mail Consultation

 Corydalis Capsules: 2-3 taken 2-3 times a day.
 OR AS PRESCRIBED.

 Corydalis granules: 2-5 grams, 2-4 times a day, or as prescribed